squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

  - :ref:`cryptographic <section-crypto-tactics>`, that rely on
    cryptographic assumptions.

-In addition, they are also split between tactics applicable to :term:`local goals <local goal>` only, :term:`global goals <global goal>` only, or tactics common to both types of goals.
+In addition, they are also split between tactics applicable to local goals only, global goals only, or tactics common to both types of goals.
 Remark that applying a tactic to a local goal may produce a global sub-goal, and conversely.

 Additionaly, we also have a few :ref:`utility tactics <section-utility-tactics>` listed at the end.